andrew henderson menu

 Bahamas tax friendly country

-The Bahamas is an exciting option for high-net-worth individuals seeking privacy and enjoyment without feeling trapped by having to live there for any length of time.
+The Bahamas is an exciting option for those seeking privacy and enjoyment without feeling trapped by having to live there for any length of time.

 Under its residence-by-investment program, there’s no minimum stay requirement, and the 45-minute flight to Miami offers an easy connection to the US.